Supermacs wins trademark battle with McDonald’s

 The body found that McDonald’s would bear the costs for revocation.

-Mr McDonagh said the trademark represents a victory for small businesses all over the world.
+Mr McDonagh said the trademark decision represents a victory for small businesses all over the world.

 “We knew when we took on this battle that it was a David versus Goliath scenario but, just because McDonald’s has deep pockets, and we are relatively small in context doesn’t mean we weren’t going to fight our corner,” he said.